AlexandreFenyo/net-monitor/README.md

 The default lifetime is specified in the default_lifetime property.

-The internal probes are specified
+The internal probes are specified as an array of probe configuration parts, in the probes property.

 ````json
 {